Re-Flex

-Re-Flex were an English new wave band formed in Birmingham in 1981.
+Re-Flex were an English new wave band formed in London in 1979.
 They are most notable for their hit "The Politics of Dancing", the title track from their debut studio album released in 1983.
 The band stopped actively working together in 1985, but occasionally collaborated on individual members' solo projects in the years following.

 History

 Formation and early years (1981–1982)

 Re-Flex were formed in 1981 by musicians John Baxter on vocals and lead guitar and Paul Fishman on keyboards and backing vocals.
 The band's earliest line-ups also included François Craig on bass and vocals, John Hodges on guitar, and two successive drummers: Phil Gould and Mark King, who would both go on to form jazz-funk band Level 42.
 Following King's exit, Roland Vaughn Kerridge took over on drums.
 Later, after Craig's departure, musician Thomas Dolby introduced the band to ex-Gloria Mundi bass player Nigel Ross-Scott, as he had previously worked with him in the post-punk band Bruce Woolley & The Camera Club, alongside Bruce Woolley and Dave Birch.
 Hodges departed at some point before their first album was recorded and his vacancy was not filled, thus making the band a 4-piece.
 Re-Flex's final and best-known line-up consisted of Baxter, Fishman, Kerridge and Ross-Scott.